Canon 4000D vs 7D Mark II

-Both the 4000D and the 7D Mark II are recent models that feature in their makers' current product line-up.
+Both the 4000D and the 7D Mark II are recent models that are part of the current product line-up.
 The 7D Mark II replaced the earlier Canon 7D, while the 4000D does not have a direct predecessor.
-Further information on the two cameras, as well as related accessories, can be found on the Canon website.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 4000D vs 7D Mark II

 So how do things add up?
 Is there a clear favorite between the Canon 4000D and the Canon 7D II?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 4000D: